Dodgers beat Giants 7-2, force decisive Game 5 in NLDS

-LOS ANGELES (AP)Facing a second elimination game in less than a week, the Los Angeles Dodgers kept the same calm and cool approach.

-It was their 52,935 fans who went bonkers, celebrating a 7-2 victory over the San Francisco Giants on Tuesday night to force a decisive Game 5 in their NL Division Series.
+LOS ANGELES (AP)Mookie Betts homered and drove in three runs, Will Smith also went deep and the Los Angeles Dodgers defeated the San Francisco Giants 7-2 on Tuesday night to force a decisive Game 5 in their NL Division Series.

-Mookie Betts homeredand drove in three runs, and Will Smith also went deep to keep the season alive for the defending World Series champions.
-The Dodgers beat St. Louis in the NL wild-card game last Wednesday.

-”Everybody was kind of chill, relaxed and wanted to play,” Betts said. ”It’s not like we’re all of a sudden going to start hitting it harder or throwing it further or throwing it faster or whatever.
-It’s the same game we have been playing.
-It’s just a win-or-go-home situation.”

-Next, the 106-win Dodgers head back to San Francisco to play the 107-win Giants one more time Thursday night, with the winner advancing to face Atlanta in the NL Championship Series.
+The 107-win Giants host the 106-win Dodgers on Thursday night, with the winner advancing to face Atlanta in the NL Championship Series.
 The Braves eliminated Milwaukee earlier Tuesday.

-”They know us, we know them really well,” Smith said. ”It’s going to come down to who wants it a little more.”

-San Francisco won the NL West by one game over the Dodgers in an historic race that went down to the final day of the regular season.
-Now, these storied rivals are set for a winner-take-all showdown.

 The Giants ran through six pitchers by the fifth, leaving them with just three relievers.
-By the seventh, only backup catcher Curt Casali was available off the bench and he pinch-hit in the eighth.
+By the seventh, only backup catcher Curt Casali was available off the bench.
+He pinch-hit in the eighth.

-The Giants have been outscored 16-9 in the series.
-They had seven hits Tuesday.

-”This time of year you’re going to face great pitching night-in and night-out,” All-Star catcher Buster Posey said. ”You’re hoping that when you do get some traffic out there, you can get a big hit because sometimes those opportunities are limited.
-Hopefully that’s something we will be able to do on Thursday.”

 The biting, steady wind that prevailed throughout Game 3 was gone, leaving just a slight breeze to ruffle the center-field flags.